mrwiora/secure-boot-custom-oem/readme.md

 `efi-readvar -v dbx -o 'dbx'`

 The links behind these exports are of base64 encoded content.
 Original export files are binary.
+They were extracted from a UEFI Firmware Update dated 08/2024.

 and with a bit AI stuff I could find out, that the first certificate in the db chain, was the "HP UEFI Secure Boot 2013 DB Key" so I isolated this one:
 ```